How to Spackle a Wall Before Painting: A Comprehensive Guide

 1. Use Fine-Grit Sandpaper: Opt for 220-grit sandpaper to achieve a smooth finish without damaging the wall.

-2. Sand Lightly: Apply gentle pressure and use circular motions to blend the spackled area with the surrounding wall.
+2. Sand Lightly: Apply gentle pressure and use circular motions to seamlessly blend the spackled area with the surrounding wall.

 Common Mistake: Skipping the Priming Step